Supreme Court rejects challenge to South Carolina congressional map

 The US Supreme Court on Thursday rejected a challenge to a congressional map in the southern state of South Carolina that civil rights groups said was improperly drawn along racial lines.

-In a 6-3 vote, the conservative-dominated top court ruled that a congressional district map drawn by the Republican-majority legislature in South Carolina was not an illegal racial gerrymander.
+In a 6-3 vote, the conservative-dominated top court ruled that a congressional district map drawn by the Republican-majority legislature in South Carolina was not an unconstitutional racial gerrymander.

-The case was one of several legal battles involving alleged racial gerrymandering -- the manipulation of electoral maps that dilutes the voting power of minorities -- winding their way through US courts.
+The case was one of several legal battles involving alleged racial gerrymandering -- the manipulation of electoral maps to dilute the voting power of minorities -- winding their way through US courts.

-In the South Carolina case, a three-judge panel ruled unanimously in January that a congressional district redrawn after the 2020 census was an illegal racial gerrymander and ordered it to be reconfigured before the November 2024 election.
+In the South Carolina case, a three-judge federal panel ruled in January 2023 that a congressional district redrawn after the 2020 census was an illegal racial gerrymander and ordered it to be reconfigured before the November 2024 election.

 The redrawn congressional map moved 60 percent of the Black residents of the coastal city of Charleston -- nearly 30,000 people -- from one district into another which already had a Black majority.

-African Americans tend to vote overwhelmingly Democratic and six of the current House members from South Carolina are white while one is Black.
+African Americans tend to vote overwhelmingly Democratic.
+Six of the current House members from South Carolina are white while one is Black.

-The South Carolina legislature challenged the district court's ruling and the case ended up in front of the Supreme Court in October.
+The South Carolina legislature challenged the district court's ruling and the case ended up before the Supreme Court in October.

 The nation's highest court, in an opinion written by archconservative justice Samuel Alito, said the lower court's finding that race was the predominating factor in redrawing the district map was "clearly erroneous."